2010, July 12 - 12:20pm — Anonymous

 Community interest in the library grew as children sometimes took books home for their parents to read.
 An interested teacher, Sharon Samcoe, first set up the library in 1973.
 Initially there was very little money allotted to libraries and most of our funds were raised through teas, bake sales and raffles.

 The public library grew and always shared space with a school.
 Initially, it was in the High School which was in Alder Flats at that time.
 In 1993, the school in Alder Flats became the Elementary School and the Public Library has shared space with the school library ever since.

 From 1975 until the late 1980’s, teacher Lois Robinson was the Librarian.
 She was instrumental in getting support for the library.
 Arlene Schwengler, another teacher, followed Lois in the job.When Arlene left, the positions of public and school librarian became two positions and Ivy Seely took over as the public librarian.
 Ivy served the community and library well for over seventeen years and retired in 2007.

 Other community members served on the library board and as volunteers over the years.
 Without their dedication and hard work, the library could not have flourished.
-In 2008, Jean Sargent, volunteer and Secretary-Treasurer of the Board, celebrated her 25th year with the library.
+In 2016, Jean Sargeant, a librarian, volunteer and Vice-Chair of the Library Association, celebrated her 33rd year with the library.

 IF you served on a pervious board or volunteered with the library and are willing to have your name posted in our history blurb, please let us know.
 Thanks.